-Welcome to the 2016-2017 school year!
+Welcome to the 2017-2018 school year!
 It is my pleasure to introduce myself to you.
-My name is Jennifer Chaudoin, and I will be teaching seventh grade Dyslexia and Reading Intervention.
-This will be my seventh year teaching here at La Vega ISD, but my eleventh year overall.
-I received my teaching degree in elementary education with a focus on reading from the University of Mary Hardin Baylor in 2005, received my Master Reading Certificate in 2012, and I am currently working on becoming a licensed Academic Language Therapist through the Scottish Rite Hospital.
+My name is Jennifer Chaudoin, and I will be teaching eighth grade Dyslexia and seventh grade Reading Intervention.
+This will be my eighth year teaching here at La Vega ISD, but my twelfth year overall.
+I received my teaching degree in elementary education with a focus on reading from the University of Mary Hardin Baylor in 2005, received my Master Reading Certificate in 2012, and I am currently working on becoming a licensed Academic Language Therapist through the Texas Scottish Rite Hospital.
+I have a wonderful son, Dax, who is nine years old and is a 3rd grader at Bosqueville Elementary.
+We also have a Yorki, named Baylor, who is part of our family.
 I look forward to a great year of hard work and I am proud to be teaching at La Vega Junior High School George Dixon Campus!

 I truly consider it an honor and privilege to be your child’s teacher this year and look forward to meeting with each of you.
 Thank you for allowing me to be a partner in your child’s education.